By Aaron Kesel

 If the Amazon One hand scanner wasn’t enough, Amazon Ring just announced that it will be releasing a new in-home drone and mail monitoring system using a sensor.
 Activist Post reported last week on the in-home drone, noting how the autonomous drone “Always Home Cam” zooms around inside your home to give you a perspective of any room you want when you’re not home.
 The drone can also be commanded to fly on-demand or programmed to fly when a disturbance is detected by its linked Ring Alarm system.
 Once it’s done flying, the Always Home Cam returns to its dock to charge its battery like a good robot.

 The latter mail system is equally as privacy-invasive as a camera that flies around your home.
 The $30 Mailbox Sensor is similar to the Ring Motion Sensor accessory for Ring lighting products.
-The new Mailbox Sensor is a little sensor that relies on reports CNET.to extend the range of your Wi-Fi network,
+The new Mailbox Sensor is a little sensor that relies on Amazon’s Sidewalk technology to extend the range of your Wi-Fi network, reports CNET.

 The Ring Mailbox Sensor is designed to send an alert to your phone when the door is opened; and it’s supposed to work with other Ring products, such as using Ring doorbells and outdoor cameras to record footage when the mailbox is opened.
 This means that the cameras will trigger to record the mailbox when the sensor is tripped.

 Ring is really fulfilling its goal of becoming a blanket surveillance system.

 Aaron Kesel writes for Activist Post.